-As part of an estate or trust which includes jewelry, a current, actual market valuation is an absolute necessity.
-This type of valuation is what the item can actually be sold for, and can only be accurately provided by a company that actually buys fine diamonds, estate jewelry, luxury watches, etc. and not by a middle man broker or retail jeweler.
+As part of an estate or trust which includes jewelry, coins or other hard-to-value assetts a current, actual market valuation is an absolute necessity.
+This type of valuation is what the item can actually be sold for, and can only be accurately provided by a company that actually buys fine diamonds, estate jewelry, luxury watches, coins, etc. and not by a middle man broker or retail jeweler.

 Although there are general guidelines, there are no actual laws governing the value placed on jewelry appraisals.
 Retail appraisals can range from 2-5 times the true market value of diamonds, fine jewelry and luxury watches, and which is why a current, cash value market valuation is so important.
 Using a retail replacement appraisal may lead to negative tax consequences and improper distributions during the liquidation of assets from a trust or estate.

-Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years and although fiduciaries are required to conduct annual reviews of assets held in trust, it may be advisable to check the type of appraisals your company has on these items.
+Diamonds, along with nearly everything else in today’s economy have experienced substantial price swings over the last 8 years and although fiduciaries may be required to conduct annual reviews of assets held in trust, it may be advisable to check the type of appraisals your company has on these items.

 Hamilton York Estate Buyers provides our clients with current, actual market appraisals which also serve as an offer to purchase.
 Our appraisals ensure that these assets are properly valued for current market conditions.For new customers we offer a free appraisal analysis to ensure their accuracy in today’s market.
 For details simply call 877.560.7070 or email to info@HamiltonYorkEstateBuyers.com We are providing an excerpt from the Federal Government Office of the Comptroller of the Currency’s handbook which outlines the requirements for maintaining current valuations of “Unique and Hard-to-Value Assets” which applies to gemstones, jewelry and watches.
 Comptroller’s Handbook Unique and Hard-to-Value Assets p.
 40-41